tairasoul/yahd2mm/README.md

 same goes for hovering over the icon itself when expanded

 previous two apply to options and sub options too

+if two or more files from the same mod are downloaded, they'll be under a header with the mod name instead of two or more headers with the mod file names

+downloading mod file A and B from mod C will cause there to be a header C with two headers A and B in it, as opposed to two loose headers A and B

 ### Priorities